 - Leukonychia represents benign, single or multiple, white spots or lines in the nails.
 Patchy patterns of partial, transverse white streaks (transverse striate leukonychia, see Figure 190-1) or spots (leukonychia punctata, Figure 190-3) are the most common patterns of leukonychia.3 Leukonychia is common in children and becomes less frequent with age.
 Parents may fear that it represents a dietary deficiency, in particular a lack of calcium, but this concern is almost always unfounded.

 - Most commonly, no specific cause for leukonychia can be found.
-It is usually the result of minor trauma to the nail cuticle or matrix and is the most commonly found nail condition in children.4 When the lesions are caused ...
+It is usually the result of minor trauma to the nail cuticle or matrix and is the most commonly found nail condition in children.4 When the lesions are caused by overly aggressive manicuring ...